Golden Retriever

 N&D Pumpkin (GF) Chicken & Pomegranate Adult Med-Maxi 12kg

-TrueLove No Pull Cordura Harness Black-L
+TrueLove NO Pull Cordura Harness Orange-M

 Fofos ultra Durable Dog Ball Yellow n Gray